spacer

 It was a display which revitalized nostalgia of previous European upsets, and so I have compiled a list of the top five Champions League over-achievers in recent years.

-Olympique de Marseille 1992-93
+No.1 Olympique de Marseille 1992-93

-Badge In the inaugural season of the newly formatted Champions League, Marseille did the unthinkable by overcoming AC Milan in the final to take the European cup back to the Stade Velodrome.
+In the inaugural season of the newly formatted Champions League, Marseille did the unthinkable by overcoming AC Milan in the final to take the European cup back to the Stade Velodrome.

-Milan went into showpiece having won 10 consecutive european matches under the expert guidance of Fabio Capello.
+Milan went into show-piece having won 10 consecutive European matches under the expert guidance of Fabio Capello.

 His formidable Milan line-up showcased the world class talents of Van Basten, Rijkaard and Maldini and were undoubted favourites before kick off.